Representative Brody: Plot

 Brody tracks down Mike (Diego Klattenhoff) and tries to make amends after their falling out.
-Brody apologizes, and forgives Mike for his relationship with Jessica.
+Brody apologizes and forgives Mike for his relationship with Jessica.
 He then asks Mike to appeal to Jessica to support his run for Congress.
 Brody also calls Carrie, wanting to discuss something personal.
 They agree to meet at Carrie's.
-Carrie is led to believe there will be possible reconciliation, and is heartbroken when Brody merely tells her he is running for Congress and wants to confirm that nobody knows about the affair they had.
+She is led to believe there will be possible reconciliation and is heartbroken when Brody merely tells her he is running for Congress and wants to confirm that nobody knows about the affair they had.

 Al-Zahrani arrives for the meet at Farragut Square, where various agents are undercover and waiting to seize Walker when he arrives.
 Carrie is there coordinating the operation.
 A black man who looks like Walker arrives, carrying a briefcase, but none of the agents can confirm it is him.
 Carrie observes that the man is carrying a briefcase in his left hand and has a watch on his right wrist, but that Walker is known to be right-handed.
 As the man approaches Al-Zahrani, Carrie attempts to evacuate the area.
 Walker is watching through a window nearby and, with his cell phone, remotely detonates a bomb that is in the briefcase.
-The bomb explodes, killing Al-Zahrani, the Walker look-alike, and three bystanders, while grievously injuring many others.
-Carrie is left with a severe concussion.
+The bomb explodes, killing Al-Zahrani, the Walker look-alike and three bystanders, while grievously injuring many others.
+Carrie is left with severe concussion.

-Jessica tells Brody that after discussing it with the children, they all fully support his run for Congress.
+Jessica tells Brody that, after discussing it with the children, they all fully support his run for Congress.

 Saul visits Carrie in the hospital.
 He tells her that the man who delivered the briefcase was a homeless man hired by Walker.
 Saul concludes that Walker was tipped off and that there must be a mole placed somewhere in the government.
 The duo watch Brody on television officially announcing his candidacy in the special election.

 Production

-The episode was written by consulting producer Henry Bromell, his second writing credit for the series.
+The episode was written by the consulting producer, Henry Bromell, his second writing credit for the series.
 It was directed by Guy Ferland, his first directing credit for the series.
 The featured songs are "All Blues" and "My Funny Valentine", both by Miles Davis.

 The turning of Al-Zahrani pays homage to the turning of Grigoriev in Smiley's People by John le Carré.